 Tip: Abstracts will give you a broad overview of an article and are especially useful when conducting a literature review.

-View the video (from WI+RE team at UCLA Libraries) below for tips on drawing conclusions between sources you find in preparation for writing a literature review.
+View the video (from the WI+RE team at UCLA Libraries) below for tips on drawing conclusions between sources you find in preparation for writing a literature review.

 Key takeaways: